Healthy Homes Assessment Hospital Hill

 Healthy Homes Assessment Services

 Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords now have to ensure their Hospital Hill rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties must be completely compliant by 1 July 2024.
+Landlords must ensure their Hospital Hill rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rental properties must be fully certified by 1 July 2024.

-We will assess the rental property you have in order to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we will advise you or your property manager of the tasks needed to be completed. requirements to be completed, and offer an assessment report that includes all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about the tasks which needs to be done, and offer an assessment report that includes all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for up to $7200 plus any additional healthier homes related fines.
+Inability to meet the standards of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7200 plus any additional healthy homes connected fines.

-We’re completely independent assessors for rental properties, as well as fully certified for each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental property, in addition, we’re fully certified to assess both Healthy Homes and Homefit.

 Call Now 0800 365 444